This Data Science vs Data Analytics blog covers the below-mentioned topics:

 Data Science vs Data Analytics Salary

 According to Glassdoor, the average income of a Data Scientist in the United States is about US$113k per annum while the same of a Data Analyst is US$62k per annum.

 To become a professional and be proficient in the necessary skills for each of these domains, you can choose online training courses.
-By signing up in such courses, you will gain hands-on experience through solving exercises and executing various real-time projects.
+By signing up for such courses, you will gain hands-on experience through solving exercises and executing various real-time projects.

-Intellipaat provides you with comprehensive Data Science Courses and Data Analytics Training, in which you not only gain the theoretical and practical aspects of Data Science and Data Analytics as mentioned above but also will receive online technical support and job assistance.
+Intellipaat provides you with comprehensive Data Science certification and Data Analytics Training, in which you not only gain the theoretical and practical aspects of Data Science and Data Analytics as mentioned above but also will receive online technical support and job assistance.

 Grab high-paying analytics jobs with the help of these Top Data Science Interview Questions!